 The DfE recently weakened its own governance guidance in this respect: removing the need for schools to be “answerable” to communities and parents from its governance handbook.

 The ultimate control of a MAT is set by the MAT board, not at school level.
-The MAT board (usually no more than four individuals) has the authority to decide which powers, if any, to delegate to local governing bodies.
+The MAT board has the authority to decide which powers, if any, to delegate to local governing bodies.
 The scheme of delegation is not prescribed by the MAT funding agreements and can be changed unilaterally by the board at any time.
+Furthermore, ultimate power in an academy trusts rests with its members (usually no more than four) who are the equivalent of shareholders in a commercial company.
+Members have the power to appoint and remove all serving trustees and change the trust’s articles of association.

 The views and rights of school staff